 Ask your boss if you can lead a new high-level work project, or start working on a personal project you’ve been meaning to start such as writing a book, cleaning out the garage, or sorting old photos into a scrapbook.
 As long as you don’t feel stressed tackling a project, this should help take your mind off of things and create a positive distraction.

 Women’s Care Florida offers evaluation and testing that can help pinpoint the cause of infertility and determine which treatment would be appropriate based on your health history.
 Contact WCF to schedule an appointment and to learn more about how we can help you take care of you.

 Good mental health doesn’t necessarily mean being happy all the time.
-Women with good mental health can experience happiness and sadness, anger and excitement, all in healthy ways.
-When you have good mental health, it means your mind can perform all its functions appropriately.
+Women with good mental health can experience happiness and sadness, anger, and excitement, all in healthy ways.
+When you have good habits to improve mental health, it means your mind can perform all its functions appropriately.